 - Scissors or craft knife

-1. Draw the shape of your bird feeder onto the cardboard.
+- Draw the shape of your bird feeder onto the cardboard.
 (We decided to use hearts, which makes this an awesome Valentine’s Day craft, too!)

-3. Using the hole punch, punch a hole at the top of the shape.
+- Using the hole punch, punch a hole at the top of the shape.
 (You may need to use scissors or the craft knife if your cardboard is really thick.)
 Thread the ribbon or yarn through the hole and tie it to make a big loop.

-4. Pour the birdseed onto the paper plate.
+- Pour the birdseed onto the paper plate.

-5. Liberally spread one side of the cardboard shape with the peanut butter or lard.
+- Liberally spread one side of the cardboard shape with the peanut butter or lard.
 Place the shape, lard/peanut butter side down, into the birdseed on the plate.
 Press firmly, but gently.

-6. While shape is still facing down, spread peanut butter or lard on the other side of the shape.
+- While shape is still facing down, spread peanut butter or lard on the other side of the shape.
 Flip the shape over and press into this side into the birdseed.
 (Add more birdseed to the plate, if needed.)

-7. Lift shape and fill in any empty spots by pressing birdseed into it with your hands.
+- Lift shape and fill in any empty spots by pressing birdseed into it with your hands.

-Wooden Bird Feeder Kits
+Wooden Bird Feeder DIY Kits & Crafts With Birds

 Grab a DIY wooden bird feeder kit to make with your kids (and learn a whole new skill set!).

 All About Birds: Birds for Preschoolers and Up!

 We’ve used both of these a great deal throughout the years (and for all seasons learning) in homeschooling.
 They go well with the easy craft to pair up with learning all about birds and why birds are important in our life.

-Here are other children’s book picks for nature studies and learning all about birds:
+Here are other children’s book picks for nature studies and learning all about birds…